MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### visualizationAppearances

-Use this property to assign which visualization needs to be resized in the initial loading process, and whether the user could see the resize button of the visualization.
-See Embed a Single Visualization for more information.
+If you want to show just one visualization on the dossier page, use the `visualizationAppearances` object to assign which visualization needs to be resized in the initial loading process and whether the user could see the resize button of the visualization.
+See [Embed a Single Visualization](./embed-vis) for more information about the feature.

 Format: